openeuropa/oe_media/modules/oe_media_embed/README.md

 Adding this to a text format will replace the embed tags with the rendered media entity.

-## Embeddable view modes
+## Embeddable view displays

-Site adminstrators will need to define which available view modes are also available to be embedded via the tools described above.
+Site administrators will need to define which available view modes are also available to be embedded via the tools described above.
-This is done by selecting the available view modes on the display mode configuration page for each available entity bundle.
+This is done by selecting the available view displays on the display mode configuration page for each available media bundle.

 ## Usage

-In order to use the functionalities of the module, first you will need to create a text format.
+In order to use the functionalities of the module, follow the next steps:

+1) Create a custom text format.
-You can find more information on how to do that on the official [documentation][2]
+You can do so by navigating to admin/config/content/formats and clicking the "Add text format button".
+More information is available on the official [documentation][2].

-Once that is done you have to make sure that:

-a) The Media Embed button is added to your Active toolbar
+2) Add the Media Embed button to your Active toolbar.
+You can do that while creating your custom text format or by navigating to the text format configuration form (/admin/config/content/formats/manage/TEXT_FORMAT_ID).
+Make sure you select CKEditor as the Text editor for your custom text format and move the "Media" button from the available button section to the Active toolbar.

-and b) the "Embeds media entities using the oEmbed format" filter is enabled and placed last in your filter processing order (WARNING: This is very important if you want the oEmbed specific urls to be converted into internal aliases).
+3) Enable the "Embeds media entities using the oEmbed format" filter The "Embeds media entities using the oEmbed format" filter needs to be enabled and placed last in the Filter processing order.
+(WARNING: This is very important if you want the oEmbed specific urls to be converted into internal aliases)

+4) Make view displays embeddable.
-Once that is done, navigate to the display mode configuration of the bundle you wish to be embeddable and select which of the available view modes will be available for embedding.
-E.g., in order to configure which of the view modes of the Page content type are available for embedding, you will need to navigate to /admin/structure/types/manage/page/display).
+Once the previous steps are done, navigate to the display mode configuration of the bundle you wish to be embeddable and select which of the available view displays will be available for embedding.
+E.g., in order to configure which of the view displays of the Image media type are available for embedding, you will need to navigate to /admin/structure/media/manage/image/display).